agitdev1/Forms/README.md

 ### 1. Install Official Python (Crucial!)

-This script **will not work** with the Python version from the Microsoft Store.
+This script **will not work** with the Python version from the Microsoft Store due to permission issues.

 1. Go to the official Python website: [**https://www.python.org/downloads/**](https://www.python.org/downloads/)
 2. Download the installer (e.g., Python 3.12).
 3. Run the installer. **This is the most important step:**
     On the first screen, check the box that says **"Add python.exe to PATH"**.

 4. Click "Install Now" and finish the installation.

 ### 2. Set Up the Project Folder